upalbhattacharya/eswc_2026_submission_13/run_args/README.md

 LLMs, domain contexts, n-shot prompting approaches and temperature settings can be found in `json` files here.
 The provided directory structure below explains how the data is categorized.
+Each `uuid-x.json` corresponds to a domain context variant.
+The same UUID can be found in the [results](../results) directory for the corresponding results.

 ```
 .